yohanswanepoel/flaskvue/README.md

 # flaskvue
-Learning Flask and Vue by using MiniShift and the Developer CLI
+Learning Flask and Vue by using MiniShift and the OpenShift Developer CLI

+The OpenShift developer CLI provides me with a simple way to work with containers that have a high fidelity to what I use in my CI/CD environments, without having to wait for Container builds.

 This project is my learning of Flask and Vue working together.